 Set the salary too high, however, and the situation is even worse.
 You may needlessly overpay your payroll taxes.
 And overpaying your payroll taxes could easily be a million-dollar mistake over the course of your business’s life.

-Written in plain, everyday language, this $37.95 document explains how to save thousands of dollars a year with your S corporation–but at the same time how you can do so ethically and responsibly and in a way that minimizes both the chance that your S corporation return will be examined and the chance your S corporation salary will be rejected by the Internal Revenue Service.
+Written in plain, everyday language, this $100, roughly 100 page monograph explains how to save thousands of dollars a year with your S corporation–but at the same time how you can do so ethically and responsibly and in a way that minimizes both the chance that your S corporation return will be examined and the chance your S corporation salary will be rejected by the Internal Revenue Service.

 Purchase and Download

 Click the button below to add Setting Low Salaries for S Corporations to the cart:

 Table of Contents

 Packed full of clear explanations with dozens of real-life examples, the Setting Low S Corporation Salaries monograph breaks down its subject matter into ten, easy to digest chapters: